-Emphasize resource allocation to communities of color and historically marginalized communities.
+Metro and local governments will emphasize resource allocation to communities of color and historically marginalized communities.
 In practice, this means:

 - Making investment decisions in partnership with communities. - Investing in impacted communities and youth through education and financial resources. - Eliminating barriers to services and employment.